Minobu, Minamikoma District, Yamanashi Prefecture, Japan

 It's ten times thicker than the calligraphy paper.

-It has a rough texture and edges, which is a result of the special making process.
+It has a rough texture and edges, resulting from the special-making process.

 No two sheets are the same, making each piece of art one of a kind.